LaunchCodeEducation/java-web-development/src/chapters/orm-relationships/many-to-many.rst

 .. youtube::
    :video_id: 1qMaEv_CJ6k
-   :gh_path: LaunchCodeEducation/coding-events/many-to-many-features

 .. admonition:: Note

-   The starter code for this video is found at the ``many-to-many branch <TODO>`` of the ``coding-events-demo`` repo.
+   The starter code for this video is found at the `many-to-many branch <https://github.com/LaunchCodeEducation/coding-events/tree/many-to-many>`__ of the ``coding-events-demo`` repo.
-   The final code presented in this video is found on the ``many-to-many-features branch <TODO>``.
+   The final code presented in this video is found on the `many-to-many-features branch <https://github.com/LaunchCodeEducation/coding-events/tree/many-to-many-features>`__.
 As always, code along to the videos on your own ``coding-events`` project.

 Many-to-Many Forms and Data Transfer Objects - Text